jph98/jarclassfileupdater/README.md

 n.b.
 This matches on resource name (rather than path) so an entry called Main.class in two different packages is treated as the same entry.

-This is currently interactive requiring the user to confirm the application of each patch.
+This is currently interactive requiring the user to confirm the application of each patch

+To run archive updater:

+    java -jar archiveupdater.jar <name_of_archive_to_patch>